appwrite/website/STYLE.md

 If you're contributing a **new piece of content**, always follow the closest example as an outline.
 For example, a new web quick start should use one of the existing web quick starts as example, with the same content and pages.

-If you can't find a similar piece of content as example, the Appwrite team will request an ourline from you.
+If you can't find a similar piece of content as example, the Appwrite team will request an outline from you.

 It should contain all the pages and headings with in them, maintainers may request clarification on headings.